NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide End* --

 **Answer: C**  Although it's been around for quite a while, we aren't sure that TinyURl will continue to be around.
-It also helps us when reading the source material to see where the url is actually pointing.
+It also helps us when reading the source material to see where the shortened url is actually pointing.

 -- *Slide* --